-The financial statements are presented in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to government units.
-The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
+The financial statements are presented in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to governmental units.
+GASB is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
 The more significant accounting policies are described below.